perfsonar/docs/release_candidates/4.1b1/_sources/install_debian.txt

 If you would like to configure the rules manually, then please review the `document here <http://www.perfsonar.net/deploy/security-considerations/>`_ on the ports that need to be open.

-*Debian 7 / Ubuntu 14*:

-    During the installation of the `perfsonar-toolkit-security` package you'll be asked if you want to keep your current set of iptables rules, both for IPV4 and for IPv6.
-This is part of the usual installation process of the `iptables-persistent` package that we use to setup the firewall protecting your perfSONAR node.
-Whatever you answer to the question, your current rules will be saved as part of the `perfsonar-toolkit-security` package installation.

-*Debian 8 / Debian 9 / Ubuntu 16*:

     The `perfsonar-toolkit-security` package uses `firewalld` to manage the firewall rules.

 Additionally, pscheduler allows you to limit the parameters of tests such as duration and bandwidth based on the requesters IP address.
 It does this through the file ``pscheduler/limits.conf``.